ablahum/bumi-kahuripan/README.md

 ### Rooms Management

 - Manage room availability data
-- Manage room base price and its types
+- Manage the room base price and its types

 ### Settings

-- Manage the price increase in room rates based on their type (AC/Non AC)
+- Manage the price increase in room rates based on their type (AC/Non-AC)

 ### Authentication

-- Register & Login based on user's role (admin & super admin)
+- Register & Login based on the user's role (admin & super admin)

 ## 🛠️ Tech Stack